People

 Interested in being part of our research team and expanding our knowledge of how to improve learning environments for students in STEM disciplines?
 Contact Mark Baillie at mtbaillie@ualr.edu.

-Mark Baillie: Assistant Professor
+Mark Baillie: Associate Professor

 I am a discipline-based education researcher (DBER), which means that I conduct research to better understand teaching and learning at the undergraduate level within a discipline.
 I do so by drawing on training in both chemistry and the social sciences.
 Read more about my research interests on the Research page.I am extremely fortunate to work with the research team (current and past) you find below, along with incredible colleagues in the STEM Education Center on the Learning Assistant program and the STRIVE project.
 When not working, you’ll find me on my mountain bike!